akazyti/akazyti.github.io/src/blog/Lifelong Learnings.md

 This is the clutter list of things i learned so far

 ### 2022
+- Non Caring and Self loving is key to happiness
+- You and only You can make yourself happy!
 - Animal do, Human do much more worse than it...
 - Choose reliable over talented
 - Be very clear about $$$...